Don’t have time to read about how to start a blog? PIN IT for later! ** this page contains affiliate links **

 Congrats on starting blog.
 Now, I’m not gonna leave you hanging.
 You still need to do a few more things before your blog is ready to be presented to the world.

 - Sign up for an email subscription service.
 Collecting email addresses is so important and having a large, engaged email list is the true sign of a profitable business.
 You need to start collecting email addresses on day one that your blog is up.
+As the popular saying goes, “The money is on the list!”
 I wish I had done this.
 There are lots of email subscription services out there.
 But I have used aweber since I started blogging and highly recommend it for you.
-Click HERE to learn more.
+Click HERE to learn more about aweber.

 More Information About Blogging